vestrel00/contacts-android/README.md

     - DataContact
     - RawContactContact

+- Validate include, where, and orderBy arguments in queries.

 1. Migrate local account to a remote account and vice versa + withPermission and async
     - Test everything in the accounts package and make sure withPermission and async exist!
-2. Add function to commit all operations in one go with a boolean result in Update and Delete interfaces.

-3. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
+2. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
     - Read-only like GroupMemberships.
 Update relevant util functions and AccountsRawContactsAssociations
     - Add Photo entity to Contact (delete the block comment about photos) and RawContact.

-4. Setup user profile
+3. Setup user profile
     - Insert, Update, Delete + withPermission & async.
     - Review and update ALL util functions accordingly.
     - See TODOs in DEV_NOTES.

-5. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
+4. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
     - SettingsColumns? (group visible / invisible)
-6. Support for adding custom mimetypes (e.g. vnd.com.whatsapp.profile).
+5. Support for adding custom mimetypes (e.g. vnd.com.whatsapp.profile).
-7. Add Copyright to all files.
+6. Add Copyright to all files.

 ----------------------------------------------------------------------------------------------------